-If you’re dead set on purchasing a certain model vehicle, you aren’t going to care if it’s one of the most expensive cars to insure.
+If you’re dead set on purchasing a certain model vehicle, you aren’t going to care how much it costs to insure.
 Not only do the majority of them cost more to purchase in the first place, but money isn’t generally the focus for those who desire the style.

-On the other hand, if insurance premiums are on your mind, then you don’t want one of the expensive cars to insure.
+On the other hand, if insurance premiums are on your mind, then you don’t want one of the top five vehicles listed above.
 Instead, opt for a model that’s proven to cost less with most insurers.
 Driving a family-style vehicle like a sedan or SUV might be your best option, even if you’re young.

 Once you’ve picked out your perfect vehicle, it doesn’t hurt to do some insurance shopping.
 Not everyone will offer the same rate, and you might be able to get a better deal from a different company than you normally use.
 Even if you saved a hundred dollars a year, you could buy yourself some extra coffee for the daily commute.